LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

   the Blocks.
 - A :obj:`multiprocessing.Barrier` used for ensuring that all the Blocks wait for each other before starting.
-- Two :obj:`multiprocessing.Event` indicating the Blocks when to start and when to stop running.
+- Three :obj:`multiprocessing.Event` objects indicating when the Blocks should start, pause, and stop running.
 - Two :obj:`multiprocessing.Event` signaling an :exc:`Exception` or a
   :exc:`KeyboardInterrupt` encountered by Crappy.
+- An optional ``multiprocessing.Manager`` providing the shared dictionaries used by ImageLinks when at least one VisionBlock is present.
 - A :obj:`logging.Logger` recording all the log messages from all the Blocks.
 - A :obj:`multiprocessing.Queue` used for sending all the log messages to the Logger.